alnbvy/Handwritten_digitis_bounding_box/README.md

-# Image segmentation of the Pet dataset using Unet
+# Classification and object localization of the handwritten digits

 ## Table of Contents
 * [General Info](#general-information)